Ian Gillan: Gillan

 Gillan then formed a new band, simply called Gillan, retaining Towns (who would co-write most of the material), and adding guitarist Steve Byrd, bassist John McCoy and drummer Pete Barnacle.
 Byrd and Barnacle were quickly replaced by Bernie Tormé and by former Episode Six bandmate Mick Underwood, after Gillan saw Torme playing with his punk trio.
 This band had a more high-powered hard rock sound, and the release of Mr. Universe in October 1979 saw Ian Gillan back in the UK charts although the independent record company the album came out on – Acrobat Records – folded soon after the album was released, prompting a contract with Richard Branson's Virgin Records.

-In Christmas 1979 Gillan was visited by Blackmore, who offered him the position of lead vocalist in Rainbow.
+Some time earlier, around Christmas 1978, Gillan was visited by Blackmore, who offered him the position of lead vocalist in Rainbow, following Dio's departure from it.
 Gillan declined due to the smaller workload the band had compared to his own.
 However, the pair did jam together for three nights at Marquee Club – the first time the two men had shared a stage since 1973.

 Gillan continued releasing Glory Road in 1980, which resulted in the band making the first of several appearances on Top of the Pops.
 He considered the album to be his best work since Machine Head nearly a decade earlier.
-Following subsequent album Future Shock, Torme left following disagreements over the band’s finances and after missing an appearance on Top of the Pops.
+Following subsequent album Future Shock, Tormé left following disagreements over the band’s finances and after missing an appearance on Top of the Pops.
 He was replaced by Janick Gers.
 Tormé later sued Gillan for music royalties and won.
 Gers appeared on the band's next two albums, Double Trouble and Magic.

 In 1982 Ian Gillan announced the band would fold, as he needed to rest his damaged vocal cords.
 The rest of the band Gillan, particularly McCoy and Towns, were not happy at the sudden disbanding of the group so soon after the success of Magic.